How Does a DCA Work?

 You can also view your account information from our app, AFmobile®.
 You will be able to view your account balance from the dashboard, or, click on your reimbursement account to view a complete transaction history.

 Internal Revenue Code (IRC) regulations have requirements stating that expenses must be substantiated.
 For DCAs, the information required may be provided by a third party in the form of a statement or receipt.
 To comply with IRC guidelines, we request documentation of your expense to prove its eligibility.

 Yes!
 First, log in to your online account.
-Then, select Claims and Add Claim.
+Then, select Access My Reimbursement Account, hover over Claims, and select Add Claim.
 To send a payment to a provider instead of reimbursing yourself, select Yes on the Pay Provider section of the claim form.
 Then, choose your provider name from the dropdown menu.
 If you don’t see your provider listed, select Add New Provider Record to add your provider.
 Enter your provider’s name, address, city, state, and zip code.